Holocaust denial: Terminology and etymology

+Causes

+There are a wide variety of motivations for denying the Holocaust, which can include antisemitism, German nationalism, and sympathy for National Socialism.

+Enzo Traverso argues that instrumentalization of the Holocaust could lead to Holocaust denial: "many will come to believe that the Holocaust is a myth invented to defend the interests of Israel and its allies".

+Although some have argued that Holocaust denial is rising over time, other evidence indicates that it remains a fringe belief.

 Background

 Denial as a means of genocide

 Lawrence Douglas argues that denial was invented by the perpetrators and employed as a means of genocide.
 For example, trucks of Zyklon B were labeled with Red Cross symbols and victims were told that they would be "resettled".
 Douglas also cites the Posen speeches as an example of denial while genocide was ongoing, with Himmler referring to the Holocaust as "an unnamed and never to be named page of glory".
-Denial of the mass murder of gas chambers, according to Douglas, repeats the Nazi efforts to persuade the victims that they were actually harmless showers.
+According to Douglas, the denial of mass murder using gas chambers recalls the Nazi efforts to persuade the victims that they were actually harmless showers.

 Efforts to conceal the historical record

 German efforts

 While the Second World War was still underway, the Nazis had already formed a contingency plan that if defeat was imminent they would carry out the total destruction of German records.
 Historians have documented evidence that as Germany's defeat became imminent and Nazi leaders realized they would most likely be captured and brought to trial, great effort was made to destroy all evidence of mass extermination.
 Heinrich Himmler instructed his camp commandants to destroy records, crematoria, and other signs of mass extermination.
 As one of many examples, the bodies of the 25,000 mostly Latvian Jews whom Friedrich Jeckeln and the soldiers under his command had shot at Rumbula (near Riga) in late 1941 were dug up and burned in 1943.
 Similar operations were undertaken at Belzec, Treblinka and other death camps.